Lendable/composer-license-checker/README.md

 ### Using `composer licenses` provider
 Specify `--provider-id=licenses`.

 The `composer licenses` command provides a (potentially) more stable API for retrieving licensing information.
-This however requires the tool to execute `composer` so it must be installed in environment executed within.
+This however requires the tool to execute `composer` so it must be installed in the environment the tool is run within.